ARIBFIB/Flutter-Django-Data-Input-and-Display-Project/README.md

 Here’s a structured description for your GitHub repository, complete with icons, bullet points, and a detailed explanation.
 You can customize it further if needed.

 ---
-# 🐍 Django Project
+# 🐍 Testing Django Project
-# 📝 Django Data Input and Display Project
+## 📝 Django Data Input and Display Project

 This project is a simple Django web application that allows users to input data through a form, save it to a database, and view it in the Django admin panel.
 This guide will walk you through the steps of setting up your own project based on this implementation.